Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

-Our overall favorite when we curated this shortlist of the best small air fryers is this squat, compact gem from Dash.
+When we curated this shortlist of the best small air fryers, our overall favorite is this squat, compact gem from Dash.

 If you loathe the sea of black and silver appliances glutting the market, you can choose from 5 color schemes to suit.
 We know you’re unlikely to be buying an air fryer for its good looks, though.
-How does this unit perform?
+So how does this unit perform?

 AirCrisp technology ensures you can fry your food without needing a load of oil.
-Use up to 70% less without losing that trademark golden crispiness.
+As a result, use up to 70% less without losing that trademark golden crispiness.

 Capacity is sufficient for a small family of 3.
 Whack in a pound of fries and 12 chicken wings without the basket getting overcrowded.

 The best thing?
-Despite all this functionality, this is one of the cheapest air fryers you can find.
+Despite all this functionality, this is one of the cheapest you can find.

 2. Runner-Up: Chefman TurboFry Air Fryer (2.1-quart)

 What can you do if you need an air fryer large enough to feed a small family without dominating the kitchen counter?
 Well, you could avoid wasting your time and road test the Chefman TurboFry.
-What differentiates this air fryer in a crowded field?
+So what differentiates this is in a crowded field?

-To kick off, you get that rare marriage between adequate capacity for a a couple and a kid, and an air fryer compact enough not to take up all the space on the counter.
+To kick-off, you get that rare marriage between adequate capacity for a couple and a kid and an air fryer compact enough not to take up all the space on the counter.

 Take control of this unit using a simple dial ideal if you dislike tech but want restaurant-quality fried food at home minus the calories.

 Using this unit really couldn’t be much easier.
-All you need to do is pop in your fresh or frozen ingredients, choose the temperature and time then sit back while the Chefman does all the hard work for you.
-When the indicator alerts you to the cooking cycle ending, you’ll get mouth-watering and crispy golden food without the guilt and calories of gallons of oil.
+All you need to do is pop in your fresh or frozen ingredients, choose the temperature and time, then sit back while the Chefman does all the hard work for you.
+Then, when the indicator alerts you to the cooking cycle ending, you’ll get mouth-watering and crispy golden food without the guilt and calories of gallons of oil.

-You can try frying your favorites with a fraction of the oil, but that’s not how we would recommend using this air fryer.
+You can try frying your favorites with a fraction of the oil, but that’s not how we would recommend using it.
 For us, part of the fun is cooking up foods you wouldn’t typically deep-fry – vegetables, for example.